REM-moe/watr_public/README.md

 ---

 ## 🌟 **What’s Next?**
-✅ Finish IoT pairing.
-✅ Expand the **home page widgets** for more customization.
-✅ Improve the hydration form design with emoji-friendly sliders.
+✅ Sadly its time to stop working on this and move on.
+✅ There are many bugs in the app ( in the graph page and with the shared preferences)

 # 📱 Screenshots
 ![app (1)](https://github.com/user-attachments/assets/a8e2554d-e33e-415e-8326-a525117fcb75)